-We are a registered trust based in India supporting sex workers and gender/sexual minorities.
-We do this through leadership building, livelihood initiatives, spotlighting overlooked issues, as well as through fellowships and grants.
+We are a registered trust based in India supporting sex workers, gender and sexual minorities.
+We do this through institutional strengthening, leadership building, livelihood and wellbeing initiatives, and spotlighting overlooked issues.
 We are unique because we are part of the movements that we now are supporting.
 We work on issues of sexuality that currently receive little focus from funders.
 We complement the work of individual donors and large foundations by reaching out to grassroots organisations and activists and offering them close support to develop their campaigns and projects.

 We operate on a national scale and know the big picture, but are also linked to grassroots groups.
 We work on the frontlines of social change and help grantees connect their own issues with the concerns of other movements.
 We focus our efforts on South India where our team has had years of experience.
 We also plan to expand our work to other states where a strong need for such an initiative was expressed by the members of the gender/sexual minorities and sex workers communities.